What foods can my dog eat? Yes / In moderation / Danger

 Emergency: call straight away

-- A toxic food swallowed: chocolate, grapes, onion, xylitol or wild mushroom
+- He has swallowed a genuinely toxic food: chocolate, grapes, onion, xylitol or a wild mushroom

-- Tremors, an unsteady gait, seizures or pale gums: vet or animal poison control centre right away
+- Tremors, an unsteady walk, seizures or pale gums: vet or animal poison control centre right away

-These treats count towards the day: they stay a small part of what your dog eats, the rest coming from their balanced ration.
-Too many snacks unbalance the bowl and lead to weight gain.
+These extras still count in his day: they should stay a small part of what your dog eats, with the rest coming from his balanced ration.

 - Poisonous substances and food hazards for dogs, Pet Poison Helpline